 New York City to Montreal - 12 Days

 Head north from New York City to charming New England towns and coastal scenery that will take your breath away.
 Step into the living rooms of the Vanderbilts, Astors, and Morgans in Newport’s restored Gilded Age mansions.
 Witness the autumn spectacle of Acadia National Park from Bar Harbor.
 Discover the quaint, yesteryear charm of Charlottetown — inspiration for Anne of Green Gables.
-And watch for rare Blue and Beluga whales as you cruise beautiful Saguenay Fjord and the waters off the Gaspé Peninsula.
+And watch for rare Blue and Beluga whales as you cruise the beautiful waters off the Gaspé Peninsula.

 Quebec’s French-flavored history, Prince Edward Island’s anachronistic charm, the fusion of Acadian and Scottish cultures in Nova Scotia—each province distills its own blend of Old World and New, bucolic and urbane.
 Browse the shops and boulangeries along Quebec City’s picturesque Petit Champlain, the oldest street in North America.
-Watch for rare beluga whales in spectacular Saguenay Fjord.
 Fall under the spell of Charlottetown and Gaspe with their bright red covered bridges and Anne of Green Gables vibe, and Halifax with its lively pub culture and majestic Citadel.
-Bar Harbor and the stunning coastal scenery of Acadia National Park are the icing on the cake.

-Cross the North Atlantic from Greenland’s prismatic glaciers to the rocky shores of Southeast Canada and New England.
+Cross the North Atlantic from Iceland’s dramatic landscapes to the rocky shores of Southeast Canada and New England.
 Along the way, visit places beyond the reach of larger ships like the UNESCO sites of Red Bay and L’Anse Aux Meadows with their whaling and Viking pasts, and tiny Acadian villages like Bonne Bay in the midst of Gros Morne National Park’s beauty.
 Fill your camera’s memory cards in scenic Acadia National Park and picturesque Peggy’s Cove.
 Watch for whales in the wildlife-rich Cape Cod Canal (another place inaccessible to larger ships).
-Take in Norse ruins and Inuit culture, lobster bakes and fiddle music that speaks to the soul.
+Take in Norse ruins, lobster bakes and fiddle music that speaks to the soul.